giulianopz/lfcs/domains/3-user-and-group-management/a.md

 If the user you want to remove is still logged in, or if there are running processes that belong to this user, the userdel command does not allow to remove the user.

-In this situation, it is recommended to log out the user and kill all user’s running processes with the killall command:
+In this situation, it is recommended to log out the user and kill all user's running processes with the killall command:
 `sudo killall -u <username>`

 Once done, you can remove the user.